IvanEirea-SWO/tigerify-pair-programming/README.md

 DELETE /api/genres/{id}: Deletes a specific music genre from the app's database, using its ID.

 ## Conclusion
-The Spotify-like app developed in .NET and Angular is a powerful music streaming platform that offers a wide range of features and functionality.
+The Tigerify app developed in Python and Angular is a powerful music streaming platform that offers a wide range of features and functionality.

 With support for a wide variety of music genres and a set of endpoints for GET, POST, PUT, and DELETE requests, the app provides a seamless and intuitive music streaming experience for users.